elyra-ai/elyra/README.md

-# Jupyter Notebook Scheduler - JupyterLab Extension
+# Enterprise Workspace for AI

 This is a JupyterLab extension to schedule Jupyter Notebooks on external runtime.
 Currently, the only supported/tested platform is [FfDL](https://github.com/ibm/ffdl).